 Climbing and Rambling Roses

-Are vigorous, pliable and relaxed in habit
+This type of rose has a vigorous, pliable and relaxed habit

 They flower on the previous season's wood and therefore seldom repeat.